 Fremont, California

-Honest, advisory real estate in Fremont and the wider East Bay.
-13 documented Fremont closings, $16.79M local volume, more documented closings than in any other single Bay Area city in Lily's career file.
-Apple-Tesla commuter corridor, Mission San Jose schools, multi-generational Asian-American buyer demographics.
+Honest, advisory real estate in Fremont, the East Bay city where the school-attendance line, not the street address, sets the price.
+13 documented Fremont closings, $16.8M local volume, more documented closings than in any other single Bay Area city in Lily's career file.
+Mission San Jose schools drive the south-Fremont premium and the tech commute pools set the demand, so here the boundary you buy into is worth verifying by parcel before you offer.

 Why Fremont